iamathavan/Milage-Prediction/README.md

 # Milage-Prediction
-My first project for Miachine learning.
+My first project for Machine learning.
 I completed this project on 07/09/2025.
+Learned to train and test.
+Model:LinearRegression useing sklearn and pandas